 If you would like to find out more about local bird species, see our fact sheet Common Birds of the Macedon Ranges(PDF, 2MB).

 At certain times of the year, birds such as Magpies and Masked Lapwings (commonly called plovers) will swoop if they feel threatened.
-However, not all birds swoop to protect their eggs and young during breeding season, so don't be concerned simply because there are Magpies or other common swooping birds in the area.
+However, not all birds swoop to protect their eggs and young during breeding season, so don't be concerned because there are Magpies or other common swooping birds in the area.
+Visit Victoria's Swooping Bird Map to see locations where people were swooped.

 Common swooping birds are: